simonbrowndotje/c4model/tooling/index.md

 - Name
 - Short description
 - URL
 - Open source (include link to repo) or closed source?

+If your tool doesn't support the C4 model natively "out of the box", please provide a link to a guide that describes how to use your tool in conjunction with the C4 model.